-As part of an effective Information Security Management System, organisations should establish, implement and communicate their position on and the agreed acceptable use of social media applications.
+As part of an effective Information Security Management System, organisations should establish, implement and communicate their position on and the agreed acceptable use of social media applications – typically within a Social Media Policy.
 This document should clearly explain, as a minimum:

 - the objectives of the Policy: protecting the company, its information and its employees

 - position on using social media applications: from a complete ban to authorised purposes